jbd7/geoFlickr/geoflickr/readme.txt

 == Installation ==

-1. Install from your Wordpress site by adding a new plugin, search for geoFlickr
+1. Install from your Wordpress site by adding a new plugin, search for GeoFlickr

 or

 1. Upload the file geoflickr.zip into the '/wp-content/plugins/' folder of your Wordpress installation
-1. Unzip the plugin to create the geoFlickr folder
+1. Unzip the plugin to create the GeoFlickr folder
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Upgrade Notice ==